berrym/lusush/FEATURE_VERIFICATION_GUIDE.md

 Both features are enabled by default and should work immediately in interactive shell sessions.

+**RECENT FIXES APPLIED:**
+- Tab completion now cycles through multiple matches with repeated Tab presses
+- Syntax highlighting now works in incremental display updates
+- Both features have been debugged and improved for better user experience

 ## Prerequisites

 - Build the latest version: `scripts/lle_build.sh build`
 - Ensure you're in a directory with some files for testing tab completion
 - Use a terminal that supports ANSI colors for syntax highlighting
+- For debugging, use: `LLE_DEBUG=1 ./builddir/lusush`

 ## Testing Tab Completion